 If you have lived in a property for at least two years you have a right to buy the freehold of your leasehold property.
 There is a statutory procedure for calculating how much that price should be.
 Many people are ignorant of this procedure and the freeholders take advantage of this by asking initially for a price much higher than this figure.
 As this offer often follows a “valuation” (paid for by the tenant) then the tenant may accept that price without taking legal advice on the price.
-Where we are instructed, we typically save people (after payment of all legal and surveyors costs) around £3,000 to £5,000 on that initial price.
+Where we are instructed, we typically save people money (after payment of all legal and surveyors costs) and check that the title is being transferred.

 THERE IS ONLY 50 YEARS OR SO LEFT ON THE LEASE.